ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode37](images/xchaincode37.png)

 An explanation of each of the panels:

 1. Variables - this panel will display all the variables in the current function
 2. Watch -  you can pick specific variables to watch here, and track them as you step through your code
 3. Call Stack - this panel will display the call stack of the current function you are stepping through
 4. Breakpoints - this panel will display all the breakpoints in the current program

 **4.** Let's configure a `launch.json` file for `papercontract.js`.
 According to VSCode's debugging documentation: For most debugging scenarios, creating a launch configuration file is beneficial because it allows you to configure and save debugging setup details.
-VS Code keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your user settings or workspace settings.
+VSCode keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your user settings or workspace settings.

 To do so, click on the little arrows next to the DEBUG toolbar at the top of the `Debug` view.